Last modified: January 27, 2025

 Feature TCP UDP

-Use Cases Web Browsing, Email, File Transfer Streaming, Gaming, VoIP
+Use Cases HTTP, Email, File Transfer Streaming, Gaming, VoIP

 TCP Connection Process (Three-Way Handshake):

-1. SYN: Client sends synchronization packet to server.
+1. SYN – The client sends a synchronization request to the server.

 TCP Diagram: